rubybassi/SPACE-DASH/README.md

 * Adding major "need to know" asteroids and comets to the page like the planets have been displayed.
 For example Hally's comet.
 The comet data is all available in the Solar system Api and Nasa provides close aproach data.

 ## Updates

+### Gallery Page
+Add additional boxer the ISS and the Planets to tie back into the website.

+Search function for a more "advance user"

 #### Nasa Misson Design
 Part of the Nasa Api selection is an API called Misson Design.